 Each call spread transaction has an established short call price and long call price.
 Depending on the terms, the counterparty may pay a premium to the Company to enter into the transaction.
 When the settlement price is above the short call price up to the long call price, the Company pays its counterparty an amount equal to the difference between the settlement price and the short call price multiplied by the hedged contract volume.
-When the settlement price is above the long call price is and the short call price multiplied by the hedged contract volume.
+When the settlement price is above the long call price, the Company pays the counterparty an amount equal to the difference between the long call price and the short call price multiplied by the hedged contract volume.
 When the settlement price is at or below the short call price in an individual month in the contract period, the call option expires with no settlement paid by either the Company or the counterparty for that particular month, except with regard to the deferred premium, if any.